 To decouple, turn the burner off and allow cold water to flow out the end of the gun for several minutes to cool the machine down.
-Turn the machine off then pull the trigger on the gun to release the pressure in the system.
+Turn the machine off or stop the gasoline engine, then pull the trigger on the gun to release the pressure in the system.
 Pull back the sleeve on the hose end and pull hose end off the outlet fitting.